sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 	The following sections will help if your RTK mosaic-X5 is not working as expected:

 	??? info "No power?"
 		The red power (PWR) LED will light up when the RTK mosaic-X5 has power.
-If the PWR LED is off, make sure the wall charger has power and the USB cable is connected.
+If the PWR LED is off, make sure the wall adapter has power and the USB cable is connected.

         If you use your own Ethernet cable for Power-over-Ethernet, check it has all eight pins connected.
 Some cables only have four pins connected and do not support Power-over-Ethernet.